feynon/carlosbecker.com/content/post/2012-08-11-saturday-hack-upgrading-jekyll-bootstrap-to-upcoming-twitter-bootstrap-210.md

 Place these files in the correct folder (like I said earlier).
 Now, check your `**jekyll home**/_includes/themes/twitter/default.html` for the imports of the css and js files, check if the filename is correct, etc.

-Now, you should be able to run a `jekyll --server`, in my case it works just fine, but, my layout was modified a lot… don't sure if it works in a default jekyll.
+Now, you should be able to run a `jekyll --server`, in my case it works just fine, but, my layout was modified a lot... don't sure if it works in a default jekyll.
 So, test it, and tell me what you got :)

-I also do a lot of other hacks, using `docs.css` file as example, tweak footer, [about](https://carlosbecker.com/about/) page and other things…
+I also do a lot of other hacks, using `docs.css` file as example, tweak footer, [about](https://carlosbecker.com/about/) page and other things...

 Cheers!